nginxinc/nginx-otel/README.md

 sudo apt install pkg-config libc-ares-dev libre2-dev # for gRPC
 ```

-Clone the NGINX repository.
+For the next step, you will need the `configure` script that is packaged with the NGINX source code.
+There are several methods for obtaining NGINX sources.
+You may choose to [download](http://hg.nginx.org/nginx/archive/tip.tar.gz) them or clone them directly from the NGINX Github repository.
 ```bash
 git clone https://github.com/nginx/nginx.git
 ```

 Configure NGINX to generate files necessary for dynamic module compilation.
-These files will be placed into the `nginx/objs` directory.
+These files will be placed into the `nginx/objs` directory. **Important:** If you did not obtain NGINX source code via the clone method in the previous step, you will need to adjust paths in the following commands to conform to your specific directory structure.
 ```bash
 cd nginx
 auto/configure --with-compat